FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 For the astronomy aficionados, Astro will chime and let you know if the cellestial object that you are monitoring has appeared in the horizon (i.e. a Mars-rise)

-Thank you again for the help, Maria Veronica!
+_Thank you to my wife for lending me her diffuser and controlling it from the distance._